-Matillion ETL for Redshift features a scheduler that will launch orchestration jobs automatically at a pre-defined regular time interval.
+Matillion ETL features a scheduler that will launch orchestration jobs automatically at a pre-defined regular time interval.
 Schedules are set up against a project and you can have multiple schedules set up.
-The scheduler is straight forward to set and based on Quartz technology
+The scheduler is straight forward to set and based on Quartz technology.

 Creating a ScheduleThe scheduler is available from the Project → Manage Schedules menu.